<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2006193252832260&amp;ev=PageView&amp;noscript=1">

 Buy and Place Programmatic and Digital Ads

 Today's advertising relies on programmatic to target and deliver ads in real-time across the internet.
 AI is critical to the infrastructure that underlies advertising products on many platforms, though you may not always see it.
-Modern programmatic platforms often use AI to manage real-time ad buying, selling, and placement.
+Modern programmatic platforms often use AI to manage real-time ad buying, selling, and ad placement.

 In fact, all digital advertising exchanges and platforms use artificial intelligence to regulate the purchase and sale of advertising in real-time.
 That includes programmatic exchanges, third-party networks, and advertising on platforms like Facebook, Instagram, and Snapchat.